-At all times we aim to only collect the minimum information we need for the services we are providing and to only use the information for the purpose it has been provided.
-For example, if you sign up to our newsletter, we will collect and use your email address to send our newsletter.
+At all times we aim to only collect the minimum information we need for the services we are providing.
+For example, if you sign up to our newsletter, we will collect and use your email address.
 As you would expect, the more involved you are with us, the more information about you we will collect.

 The main way we collect information about you is when you give it to us and this can happen in a variety of ways.
 We may process the following categories of personal information about you:

 - Communication data: which includes any communication that you send to us.
-This might be when you join our mailing list or when you contact us through the contact form on our website, through email, text, social media messaging, social media posting or any other communication that you send us.
-Communication data may also include geographical data if you enable this within our app so that we can send you communications relevant to your geographical location.
+This might be when you fill out a survey or questionnaire, join our mailing list or when you contact us through the contact form on our website, through email, text, social media messaging, social media posting or any other communication that you send us.
+If you sign in using social media, we receive (by your consent) additional information such as your profile picture and social profile ID.
 We process this data for the purposes of communicating with you, for record keeping and for the establishment, pursuance or defence of legal claims.
-Our lawful ground for this processing is our legitimate interest in replying to communications sent to us, keeping appropriate records and to establish, pursue or defend legal claims.
+Our lawful ground for this processing is our legitimate interests which in this case are to reply to communications sent to us, to keep records and to establish, pursue or defend legal claims.

-- Customer Data: which includes data you give to us when you purchase goods and/or services from us including any of our business training programs or events.
-This will include basic information about you and the information we require for billing purposes such as your name, title, billing address, delivery address email address, phone number, contact details, purchase details and your card details (last digits only).
-We use third party services for processing payments such as PayPal, eWay and Stripe and we do not receive or store your full card payment information.
+- Customer Data: which includes data you give to us when you purchase goods and/or services from us including consultancy services.
+This will include basic information about you including the information we require for billing purposes such as your name, title, billing address, delivery address email address, phone number, contact details, purchase details and your card details (last digits only).
+We use third party services for processing payments such as PayPal and Stripe and we do not receive or store your full card payment information.
 We process this data to supply the goods and/or services you have expressed an interest in or purchased and to keep records of such transactions.
-Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into that contract and our legitimate business interest of keeping records for accounting purposes.
+Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract and our legitimate business interest of keeping records for accounting purposes.

 - User Data: which includes data about how you use our website and any online services together with any data that you post for publication on our website or through other online services.
 We process this data to operate our website and ensure relevant content is provided to you, to ensure the security of our website, to maintain back-ups of our website and/or databases and to enable publication and administration of our website, other online services and business.
-Our lawful ground for this processing is our legitimate interest in properly administering our website and our business.
+Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business.

 - Technical Data: which includes data about your use of our website and online services such as your IP address, your login data, details about your browser, length of visit to pages on our website, page views and navigation paths, details about the number of times you use our website, time zone settings and other technology on the devices you use to access our website.
 The source of this data is from our analytics tracking system.
+We also use our own cookies for functions such as checking if you are logged in (if enabled) and which products you have access to.
 We process this data to analyse your use of our website and other online services, to administer and protect our business and website, to deliver relevant website content and advertisements to you and to understand the effectiveness of our advertising.
-Our lawful ground for this processing is our legitimate interest in properly administering our website and our business and to grow our business and to decide our marketing strategy.
+Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business and to grow our business and to decide our marketing strategy.

 We may receive data from third parties such as analytics providers like Google, advertising networks such as Facebook, information providers such as Google, providers of technical, payment and delivery services, such as data brokers or aggregators.
-These third parties may be within the EU or outside of the EU.
+Most of this information does not specifically identify you.

 This information forms part of the personal information described in this policy.
 We will not intentionally collect personal information that is unintentionally disclosed.

-We do not intend to collect sensitive information about you and request you never disclose information about your health, racial or ethnic origin, political opinions, religious beliefs or sexual orientation on our website or any blog or social media account associated with our website or business.
-If you include your photograph in our online forum please be aware that other forum users may make assumptions about your racial or ethnic background.
+We do not intend to collect sensitive information about you and request you never disclose information about your health, racial or ethnic origin, political opinions, religious beliefs or sexual orientation to us in person or on our website or any blog or social media account associated with our website or business.

-Our services are not designed to be used by minors under the age of 13 and we do not intend to collect information about such minors.
-We will make reasonable endeavours to delete any details of users under the age of 13 years where a parent or guardian has notified us that any such details have been obtained.
-By providing us with your data, you warrant to us you are over the age of 13.
-If you are over 13 but under 18 you may be able to use our services however only with permission and guidance from your parents or guardian and we request that their personal information be used not yours.
+Our services are not designed to be used by minors under the age of 16 and we do not intend to collect information about such minors.
+We will make reasonable endeavours to delete any details of users under the age of 16 years where a parent or guardian has notified us that any such details have been obtained.
+By providing us with your data, you warrant to us you are over the age of 16.

-If you provide us with a testimonial, you give us your consent for the use of your name, likeness and the date of service delivery to be displayed on our website or in our other marketing material, together with the content of the testimonial that you provide.
+If you provide us with a review or testimonial, you give us your consent for the use of your name, likeness, product you are reviewing and the date of service delivery to be displayed on our website or in our other marketing material, together with the content of the testimonial that you provide.
 We may edit your testimonial but will only do so where possible without changing the meaning of what you have said.
-We may store and/or use your testimonial for a period of up to 7 years from the date it is given.
+We may store and/or use your review for as long as the information is relevant to our business.
 We process this information based on your consent which you may withdraw.